DavidBadura/FixturesBundle/README.md

 [![Build Status](https://secure.travis-ci.org/DavidBadura/FixturesBundle.png)](http://travis-ci.org/DavidBadura/FixturesBundle)

-> NOTICE:
-> The Bundle isn't working yet!
+**WARNING:** The Bundle `isn't working` yet!
 It is still in its infancy.
-> Currently, it has only a rough structure to show how it should look like at the end.
+Currently, it has only a rough structure to show how it should look like at the end.

 Installation